adomakins/real-name/README.md

 A lightweight utility that checks if a string matches any name that has been used in the United States from 1880 to 2008, based on Social Security Administration data.

 This also works for names from other countries.
-Check out the full dataset [here](https://github.com/adomakins/real-name/blob/main/names.csv) to check it out for yourself.
+Check out the full dataset [here](https://github.com/adomakins/real-name/blob/main/names.csv) to see for yourself.

 ## Installation